ucfcbb/CircularSTAR3D/README.md

 CircularSTAR3D modified and reused code from [STAR3D](http://genome.ucf.edu/STAR3D/) for stack detection and loop alignment.

 ### Contact
-Xiaoli Chen is the author of CircularSTAR3D.
+Xiaoli Chen is the contact author of CircularSTAR3D software package.
 For bug reports or comments please contact xiaoli.chen@knights.ucf.edu.